A White Pine is a majestic evergreen when planted as a

 below).
 The cones are erect and spreading the first year, 4-7" long

-browning and opening the second fall.
+average 26,000 per pound.
 The cones can be quite messy on

 occasional years littering the lawn and making life tough for your

 lawnmower.
 The white pine seed have a long wing probably for dispersal.
-Beautiful thin, grey-brown bark matures to dark, maple like bark.

 The white pine branches are quite brittle and one must take care when